BASEL.FM

 docker pull vllm/vllm-openai:latest

-Note: When a new model architecture is released, you sometimes need the latest vLLM image to support it.
-If a model fails to load with a cryptic error, pulling a newer image is often the fix before going deeper into debugging.
+Note: When a new model architecture drops, you sometimes need the latest vLLM image to load it.
+If a model fails with a cryptic error on startup, pulling a newer image is the first thing to try before going any deeper.

-Run this on your staging machine (internet-connected). vLLM will download the model weights from Hugging Face into the mounted volume.
+Do this on your staging machine while it still has internet. vLLM pulls the weights from Hugging Face into the mounted volume on first boot.

 # docker-compose.staging.yml